nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add contact.
+1. User requests to add a contact.
 2. TalentConnect returns an updated list of contacts with a success message.
    Use case ends.